cdig/svga/README.md

 ##Outside Access
-In order to access an SVG Activity from outside of the Activity itself in order to do things like communicate between SVGs, once an SVG Activity has been created it can be accessed from coffeescript anywhere.
+Once an SVG Activity has been created, it can be accessed from anywhere.
 This is done using Take, and when a particular SVG Activity is taken it returns a copy of the root of that activity.
-The below example shows printing off the variable ```readOut``` which is declard on the root of an activity
+The below example shows printing off the variable ```readOut``` which is declared on the root of an activity

 ```coffeescript
 Take "your-svg-activity-id", (YourActivity)->